Ved Kumari Ghai

-Ved Kumari Ghai is a sanskrit scholar from Jammu City, Jammu and Kashmir, India.
+Ved Kumari Ghai (16 December 1931 – 30 May 2023) was an Indian Sanskrit scholar from Jammu City, Jammu and Kashmir.
 She was head of the Sanskrit department in Jammu University.

 Early life

-She was born on December 16th, 1931, in Pratap Garh Mohallah, Jammu.
+Ghai was born on 16 December 1931, in Pratap Garh Mohallah, Jammu.
 She completed her school education in Jammu.
 She completed her MA in Sanskrit from Punjab University in 1953 and MA in Ancient Indian History and Culture in 1958 and PhD in Sanskrit in 1960 from Banaras Hindu University.
-She married Dr. Ram Pratap who is also a Sanskrit scholar.

 Career

-She started her career as a professor of Sanskrit at Government College for Women, Parade, Jammu.
+Ghai started her career as a professor of Sanskrit at Government College for Women, Parade, Jammu.
 She was a head of post graduate level Sanskrit Department, Jammu University until her retirement on 31 December 1991.
-She taught Panini’s Sanskrit grammar and literature at the Institute of Indian Studies, Copenhagen University, Denmark in 1966–67 and 1978–80.
-She is a scholar in Dogri language and also knows Hindi.
-She is also involved in social work.
-She is a member of the Amarnath shrine board.
+She taught Panini’s Sanskrit grammar and literature at the Institute of Indian Studies, Copenhagen University, Denmark in 1966–1967 and 1978–1980.
+She was a scholar in Dogri language and also knew Hindi.
+She was also involved in social work.
+She was a member of the Amarnath shrine board.

+Personal life and death

+Ghai married Dr. Ram Pratap, who was also a Sanskrit scholar.
+Ghai died on 30 May 2023, at the age of 91.